OS2sandbox/sandbox-myndighedsidentitet-issues/README.md

 - 0.9 will see a shift towards the [CNCF certified KeyCloak project](https://www.cncf.io/projects/keycloak/), with a possible option of keeping Authentik as a "lite" "non-federated" solution .. but this is not decided yet.
   We need a maintainer/core team model for this approach - currently this work is sponsored by the os2ai community and work being done by @hypesystem / Deranged.
 Follow the progress in this issue: https://github.com/OS2sandbox/os2adgang-planning/issues/89

-Currently a deployment-blueprint is being buit here: https://github.com/OS2sandbox/os2adgang-blueprint/
+Currently a deployment-blueprint is being worked on here: https://github.com/OS2sandbox/os2adgang-blueprint/

 ## Status update 05 aug 2026:
 Currently the development have moved out of the sandbox and is begin maintained by the Os2ai project here: https://github.com/os2ai/adgangskomponent
-If an organisation can agree on picking up the common maintainance, we hope it can find its way back into this initial repo.
+If an organization can agree on picking up the common maintenance, we hope it can find its way back into this initial repo.

 ## 🔀 Dataflow